Win a Wild Card to compete in Startup Battlefield at Disrupt 2020 – TechCrunch

 Even if you don’t win the competition, you’ll launch in front of the global startup community, be on the receiving end of intense media and investor interest and join the ranks of the Startup Battlefield Alumni community — more than 900 companies (including the likes of Dropbox, Mint, Yammer and Vurb) that have collectively raised $9 billion and produced 115 exits.

 Don’t miss your double dose of opportunity.
-Exhibit in Startup Alley at Disrupt SF 2020, drive your dream to the next level and take a shot at winning a Wild Card.
+Exhibit in Startup Alley at Disrupt 2020, drive your dream to the next level and take a shot at winning a Wild Card.
 Who knows?
 You might just be the next Startup Battlefield champ.

 TechCrunch is mindful of the COVID-19 issue and its impact on live events.
 You can follow updates here.

-Is your company interested in sponsoring or exhibiting at Disrupt San Francisco 2020?
+Is your company interested in sponsoring or exhibiting at Disrupt 2020?
 Contact our sponsorship sales team by filling out this form.